 Singapore National Day takes place in Singapore every year on August 9.
 It is a special day when citizens of the country come together to appreciate and celebrate their independence.
 In 1963, a merger caused Sarawak, Sabah, Singapore, and the Federation of Malaya to become the Federation of Malaysia, in which Singapore was included.
 This was because Singapore being without natural resources needed Malaysia for a bigger market reach and job opportunities.

 Later in 1965, due to some political and civil unrest, Singapore gained its independence from Malaysia.
 Singapore’s independence is remembered and celebrated yearly with exciting activities.

 For instance, the Singapore National Day parade usually takes place in Marina Bay, the National Stadium, or the Padang.
 The parade usually includes officers of the Armed Forces, Police Force, Civil Defense Force, and some representatives of political parties.
 There are also members of labor unions present during the parade.
 Students who are part of uniformed groups such as Girl Guides, Scouts, and diverse Cadet Corps.
 Additionally, the Singapore Air Force flies over the parade with numerous military aircraft.

-The Singapore National Day Message has been recorded by the Prime minister of Singapore every year since 1966.
+The Singapore National Day Message has been recorded by the Prime minister of Singapore every year since 1966 and is delivered on National Day eve.
 The message covers domestic and global developments, economic performance and outlook, and national priorities and government plans.
 After the address, the beautiful display of fireworks can then be enjoyed alongside the festivities, where there are choir performances, performances from school bands, and other fun presentations that can be enjoyed.
 Audiences can also take part in some of the activities such as enjoying the experience of skydiving.

 Singapore National Day timeline